Skip to content

 Fan-favourite characters Wilson, Wendy, Willow, and WX-78 are all confirmed to return, and the trailer shows new faces alongside them, including what looks like plant creatures and a goat-human hybrid that fits the series' signature Edward Gorey-meets-Tim Burton aesthetic perfectly.
 New playable characters are also teased, each with their own mechanics, though Klei hasn't detailed specific abilities yet.
 The Steam page confirms online co-op multiplayer, and the trailer shows up to four players fighting together, so Elsewhere is clearly building on what Don't Starve Together established in 2016.

 The original Don't Starve launched in 2013.
 Together followed in 2016.
 A decade on from that first release, Elsewhere is the first time Klei has announced a full new entry rather than expanding the existing game.
-No release date has been given, and right now the announcement is Steam-only with no word on other platforms.
-Credit where it's due to Klei for not rushing this out with a roadmap and a promise, though.
+No release date has been given, and right now the announcement is Steam-only with no word on other platforms. to Klei for not rushing this out with a roadmap and a promise, though.
 The reveal trailer is light on specifics, which suggests they're not close to shipping, and that's fine.
 Don't Starve has always been a series worth waiting for.

-The real question is whether the jump button changes the feel of the game or just the geometry of it.
+whether the jump button changes the feel of the game or just the geometry of it.
 Don't Starve's tension has always come from the ground-level scramble, the desperate sprint back to camp before dark, the frantic crafting when your hunger bar is bottoming out.
 Adding verticality could deepen that tension or it could dilute it.
 Based on what Klei has shown, my money is on the former.
 These are the people who made sanity a visible, terrifying mechanic.
 They know what they're doing with a hill.

 Share: